 - sexually transmitted infections,

-As such, our community-based associations are planning ‘community-based’ testing operations at health centers and off site in complete confidentiality and security, in the countries where this is possible.
-Indeed, notably thanks to our contingency fund, our activists have the protective equipment needed to carry out tests in compliance with barrier measures.
-In countries where, conversely, restrictions on movement and contact remain in place, other solutions exist such as HIV self-testing.
+As such, our community-based organizations are planning screening campaigns in health centers and off-site in the countries where this is possible.
+Indeed, our activists have the necessary training to ensure and guarantee confidentiality and the personal protective equipment to carry out tests in compliance with general safety and social distancing measures.
+In countries where restrictions on movement remain in place, other solutions will be available such as HIV self-testing.

-International Testing Week: know what’s what and take action to end epidemics!
+International Testing Week: know what’s what and take part in ending the epidemics!

-Whatever the infection, knowing your status – whether positive or negative – is vital to caring for yourself… and others!
-Only once you’ve been tested can you access treatment and enter the care continuum.
-By taking control of our health, we can help control epidemics.
+Whatever the infection, knowing your status – whether positive or negative – is vital to care for yourself… and others!
+Only after you’ve been tested and diagnosed will you have access to treatment and care.
+By taking control of our health, we play a role in controlling epidemics.

-Indeed, testing is the first step to ending HIV and viral hepatitis.
-But we are still a long way off the target.
-Today, 1 out of 5 people living with HIV globally do not know their status.
-For hepatitis C, only 20% of people affected know that they are infected.
-The cause: the stigmatization, discrimination and inequalities that alienate the most vulnerable populations from testing and care!
+Testing is the first step to ending HIV and viral hepatitis.
+But we are a long way from thistarget.
+Today, 1 out of 6 people living with HIV globally do not know their HIV status.
+As for hepatitis C, 4 out of 5 infected people are not diagnosed.

-Yet, our experience shows that once trained in the required biomedical tasks, people from the populations most exposed to HIV, viral hepatitis and STIs are the best placed to test their peers!
-Because they understand their needs and the realities of their lives, they provide a secure and non-judgmental environment.
-What’s more, this approach is entirely complementary to the traditional health system.
-Whatever the result of the test, these community health workers are able to direct those tested to care structures depending on the health issues encountered.
+Our experience shows that once trained in the required biomedical tasks, people from the populations moost vulnerable to HIV, viral hepatitis and STIs are the best placed to test their peers!
+They understand their needs and realities and they provide a safe, non-judgmental environment.
+What’s more, this approach is complementary to traditional healthcare systems.
+Whatever the result of the test, these community health workers are able to direct those tested to relevant care structures depending on the health issues encountered.
 Unfortunately, the true value of this expertise is still not recognized.
 That must change.